 In 1981, the Generally Assembly of the United Nations declared that the opening day of its annual session would be recognized as International Peace Day.
 Twenty-years later, in 2001, the Assembly determined that September 21 of each year would be known as International Peace Day.
-This coming Monday, the UN will once again observe International Peace Day.
+I write these words on International Peace Day 2010.

 The heart of Jesus’ message is the desire for peace.
 At one level, Jesus called people to follow him as a path to finding peace with God.
 Yet, at a more experiential level, Jesus called people to be at peace with one another.
 Indeed, in the Sermon on the Mount we find one of Jesus’ most forthright statements on the subject, “Blessed are the peacemakers, for they will be called children of God.”

 Given the fact that this statement appears in the list of what has been named the Beatitudes, those pithy sayings that stand as the most important ethical values Jesus lays out, peacemaking must assuredly be a core value and action for Jesus followers.
 Peacemaking not only reflects Jesus’ teachings, it also mirrors the life of Jesus who came as the Prince of Peace.
 But what is required to be peacemakers and why must we be peacemakers?